 - Add extremely hot water to water pan to keep the smoker from having to use energy to heat the water.

 Place the sirloin tip roast (or Bradley rack) directly on the smoker grate and close the lid or door.

 Keep the smoke going for the entire time for best results.

 Be SURE to use a digital probe meat thermometer to monitor the temperature at the center of the meat.
 This cut is best served at no more than medium rare.

-My favorite digital probe meat thermometer is the Maverick ET-732 which has probes to monitor the smoker as well as the meat.
+My favorite digital probe meat thermometer right now is the “Smoke” by Thermoworks which has dual probes to monitor the smoker as well as the meat.
 It is remote in that there is a unit that stays at the smoker and a separate unit that goes with you in the house, on the lawn tractor or in your pocket.
-You can be up to 300 feet away and still get a good signal.
+You can be up to 300 feet away and still get a great signal.

-I also like to use my thermapen for checking temperatures but when you are smoking something where the temperature is absolutely paramount, I recommend using a good quality digital "leave-in" thermometer such as the Maverick ET-732.
+I also like to use my thermapen for checking temperatures but when you are smoking something where the temperature is absolutely paramount, I recommend using a good quality digital “leave-in” thermometer such as the “Smoke“.

 I often use a bed of hot coals in my Weber Smoky Mountain for searing since my gas grill just doesn't get hot enough for proper searing in my opinion.
 I also sometimes use the broiler function on my home oven which works quite well.

-Searing the meat is something normally done to meat at the beginning of the process however, with smoking, it is a common practice to sear the meat at the end since searing also cooks the meat and this can hinder the formation of the smoke ring as well as change the way the meat takes on smoke.
+Searing the meat is something normally done to meat at the beginning of the process however, with smoking, it is a common practice to sear the meat at the end since searing also cooks the meat and this can hinder the formation of the smoke ring as well as change the way the meat is enhanced by the smoke.

 Searing results in great flavor and beatiful coloring of the meat especially when it comes to beef.